awsdocs/aws-kms-developer-guide/doc_source/resource-limits.md

 Be careful when using the output from the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation to calculate the number of grants with the same grantee principal\.
 The `GranteePrincipal` field in the `ListGrants` response usually contains the grantee principal of the grant\.
 However, when the grantee principal in the grant is an AWS service, the `GranteePrincipal` field contains the [service principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-services), which might represent several different grantee principals\.

-This quota can have practical consequences for your use of AWS resource\.
-For example, it can prevent you from attaching more than 500 Amazon EBS volumes to an Amazon EC2 instance at the same time\.
-When you attach an Amazon EBS volume to an Amazon EC2 instance, EBS creates a grant that allows it to decrypt the volume so you can read it\.
-Each grant is unique, but all of the grants have the same grantee principal\.
-Because of this quota, if you use the same CMK for every volume, you cannot attach more than 500 volumes at once\.
+This quota can have practical consequences for your use of AWS resources\.
+For example, it prevents you from launching more than 500 Amazon WorkSpaces encrypted under the same CMK\.
+When you launch a WorkSpace, Amazon WorkSpaces creates a grant that allows it to decrypt the WorkSpace so you can use it\.
+Each WorkSpace grant is unique, but all of the grants have the same grantee principal\.

 ## Key policy document size: 32 KB<a name="key-policy-limit"></a>